RediSearch/RediSearch/docs/commands/ft.profile.md

 <details open>
 <summary><code>QUERY {query}</code></summary>

-is query string, sent to FT.SEARCH.
+is query string, sent to `FT.SEARCH`.
 </details>

 <note><b>Note:</b> To reduce the size of the output, use `NOCONTENT` or `LIMIT 0 0` to reduce the reply results or `LIMITED` to not reply with details of `reader iterators` inside built-in unions such as `fuzzy` or `prefix`.</note>